ARM-software/arm-trusted-firmware/docs/index.rst

    The use of pointer authentication in the normal world is enabled whenever architectural support is available, without the need for additional build flags.
-Use of pointer authentication in the secure world remains an experimental configuration at this time and requires the ``ENABLE_PAUTH`` build flag to be set.
+Use of pointer authentication in the secure world remains an experimental configuration at this time and requires the ``BRANCH_PROTECTION`` option to be set to non-zero.

 -  Position-Independent Executable (PIE) support.
 Initially for BL31 only, with further support to be added in a future release.